Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_15.md

 To do that we will create a scope function that returns a boolean and associate it with `ng-show`:

-Create a new function inside partyDetailsCtrl inside the `partyDetails.js` file named `canInvite`:
+Create a new function inside `partyDetails` component, called `canInvite`:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="15.7"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.9"}}

 and add the `ng-show` to the `ul` in `party-details.html`, and lets add a `li` that tells the user that everyone is already invited, if that is the case:

-{{> DiffBox tutorialName="meteor-angular1-socially" step="15.8"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.10"}}

 Here, we are taking the result of the uninvited users and checking for its length.

+But we are just missing the helpers in this component, so let's add it here as well:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.11"}}

 # ng-disabled

-Now lets disable the partyDetails input fields in case the user doesn't have permission to change them (currently, the server is stopping the user, but there is no visual feedback aside from the server overriding the local edit immediately after):
+Now lets disable the `partyDetails` input fields in case the user doesn't have permission to change them (currently, the server is stopping the user, but there is no visual feedback aside from the server overriding the local edit immediately after):

-{{> DiffBox tutorialName="meteor-angular1-socially" step="15.9"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="15.12"}}

 # Summary

 So now our example looks much better after we hide things based on the current situation.

-In the next chapter we will add some CSS and styling to our app.
+In the next chapters we will add Google Maps and some CSS and styling to our app.

 {{/template}}